-\The Andover Newton Seminary Unrestricted Endowment Fund supports the Andover Newton Seminary program.
-The Class of 1959 Global Opportunities Fund was established in 2009 by members of the YDS Class of 1959.
-The scholarship is awarded to assist students who wish to study abroad or for international students to study at YDS. \The Gabriel Fackre ANS Dean's Discretionary Fund supports the Andover Newton Seminary program at the discretion of the Andover Newton Seminary dean. \The Wayne R. Frigard Memorial Fund for Continuing Education supports continuing education in the areas of social justice and peace, human and gay rights, economic justice, and ecology and environmental justice, with a priority for environmental justice.
-The Hall Kieschnick Family Internship Fund was created in 2011 by Rev. Frances Hall Kieschnick, a member of the Yale College Class of 1975 and a former member of the YDS Dean's Advisory Council.
-The fund supports students in internship experiences in not-for-profit organizations or in parishes with a deep commitment to social justice ministries. \The Koinonia Award Fund Prize supports Jonathan Edwards Prizes, which are awarded to new inductees of the Jonathan Edwards Society, Andover Newton's honors association.
+The Andover Newton Seminary Unrestricted Endowment Fund supports the Andover Newton Seminary program.
+The Gabriel Fackre ANS Dean's Discretionary Fund supports the Andover Newton Seminary program at the discretion of the Andover Newton Seminary dean.
+The Wayne R. Frigard Memorial Fund for Continuing Education supports continuing education in the areas of social justice and peace, human and gay rights, economic justice, and ecology and environmental justice, with a priority for environmental justice.
+The Hall Kieschnick Family Internship Fund was created in 2011 by the Rev. Frances Hall Kieschnick, a member of the Yale College Class of 1975 and a former member of the YDS Dean's Advisory Council.
+The fund supports students in internship experiences in not-for-profit organizations or in parishes with a deep commitment to social justice ministries.
+The Koinonia Award Fund Prize supports Jonathan Edwards Prizes, which are awarded to new inductees of the Jonathan Edwards Society, Andover Newton's honors association.
 The McDonald Agape Professor of New Testament and Early Christianity Fund was established in 2019 and supports the professorship at YDS.
 The purpose of the professorship is to assure and maintain YDS as the premier place for the study of New Testament and Early Christianity.
 The Eleanor Lee McGee and Gaylord Brewster Noyce Endowment in Pastoral Studies Fund was established in 1994.
-The fund supports field-based learning under trained pastoral supervisors for divinity students who are directly engaged in the churches' ministries. \The William E. Nutting Memorial Fund supports the promotion of interfaith/multicultural dialogue and programming through seminars, lectures, and symposia. \The Ellis E. O'Neal, Jr. Library Fund supports the purchase of books and periodicals for the Andover Newton Seminary program. \The Oscar W. Olsen Memorial Library Fund supports collections materials for the Andover Newton Seminary program.
-The Letty M. Russell Travel Seminar Fund, established in 2007, honors the late YDS professor, feminist theologian, and ecumenist.
-The fund provides support for YDS students taking part in the international travel seminar program launched by Rev. Russell at the School in 1981. \The Simpson-Hewett Lecture Fund supports an annual Simpson-Hewett Lecture.
+The fund supports field-based learning under trained pastoral supervisors for divinity students who are directly engaged in the churches' ministries.
+The Paul M. Minus '55 B.A., '58 M.Div., '60 M.A., '62 Ph.D.
+Environmental Justice Fund was established in 2021 to support the YDS environmental justice initiative.
+The William E. Nutting Memorial Fund supports the promotion of interfaith/multicultural dialogue and programming through seminars, lectures, and symposia.
+The Ellis E. O'Neal, Jr. Library Fund supports the purchase of books and periodicals for the Andover Newton Seminary program.
+The Oscar W. Olsen Memorial Library Fund supports collections materials for the Andover Newton Seminary program.
+The H. Boone and Violet Porter Fund was established in 2011 by the Rev. Canon Nicholas T. Porter, B.A.
+1986, M.Div.
+1994, in memory of his parents.
+This fund supports studies in religion and environmental stewardship at Berkeley Divinity School The Letty M. Russell Travel Seminar Fund, established in 2007, honors the late YDS professor, feminist theologian, and ecumenist.
+The fund provides support for YDS students taking part in the international travel seminar program launched by Rev. Russell at the School in 1981.
+The Simpson-Hewett Lecture Fund supports an annual Simpson-Hewett Lecture.